 BUS 0223.
-Tax Representation, Practices and Procedures Units: 2
+Tax Representation, Practices and Procedures

-Advisory: Completion of BUS 220 or BUS 221 with grade of "C" or better Hours: 36 lecture
+Advisory: Completion of BUS 220 or BUS 221 with grade of "C" or better

 Practices and requirements for Enrolled Agents and other tax professionals.
 Topics include how to represent a client before the IRS including the need for a power of attorney, compiling supporting documentation, collection processes, and appeals.
 Requirements for Enrolled Agents to practice in front of the IRS, record maintenance, and electronic filing requirements will also be discussed.
 (CSU)